Julia Louis-Dreyfus' Battle With Breast Cancer

 The Importance of Laughter & Positivity

-Julia Louis-Dreyfus is a perfect example of someone who uses laughter and positivity when times get tough, or when mistakes happen, like giving a cold to her costar after a memorable kiss.
+Julia Louis-Dreyfus is a perfect example of someone who uses laughter and positivity when times get tough.

 It’s also interesting to note, that according to the National Library of Medicine, research has shown that the amount of pain medication needed for patients is reduced after they watch funny movies.